SimpleStack/simplestack.github.io/index.md

 ---
 ## Introduction

 [SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is a layer on top of the wonderful [Dapper](https://github.com/StackExchange/dapper-dot-net/) project that generate SQL queries based on lambda expressions.
-It is designed to persist POCO classes with a minimal amount of intrusion and configuration.
+It is designed to persist types with a minimal amount of intrusion and configuration.
 All the generated sql queries are using parameters to improve performance and security.

+By using Dynamic queries it is also possible to generate queries without a corresponding Type, see [Dynamic Queries](/query/select_async_dyn) for more information.

-Main objectives:
+#### Main goals:

-  * Map a POCO class 1:1 to an RDBMS table.
+* Map a Type 1:1 to an RDBMS table or view.
-  * Create/Drop DB Table schemas using nothing but POCO class definitions (IOTW a true code-first ORM)
+* Create/Drop DB Table schemas using nothing but a Type.
+(IOTW a true code-first ORM)
 * Simplicity - typed, wrist friendly API for common data access patterns.
-  * Fully parameterized queries
+* Full use of query parameters.
-  * Cross platform - supports multiple dbs (currently: Sql Server, Sqlite, MySql, PostgreSQL) running on both .NET, .Net Core and Mono platforms.
+* Supports multiple databases.
+Currently: Sql Server, Sqlite, MySql, PostgreSQL)
+* Cross Platform, based on netstandard 2.0.
 * Support connections on multiple databases from the same application

-In SimpleStak.Orm : **1 Class = 1 Table**.
-There should be no surprising or hidden behaviour.

-Effectively this allows you to create a table from any POCO type and it should persist as expected in a DB Table with columns for each of the classes 1st level public properties.
-[Attributes](/attributes) can be added on your class to tune the way the queries are generated (Alias, Schema, PrimaryKey, Index,...)
+In SimpleStak.Orm : **1 Class = 1 Table/View**.
+There are no surprising or hidden behavior.
+[Attributes](/attributes) may be added on your Type to tune the queries generation (Alias, Schema, PrimaryKey, Index,...)

 ### Sample usage